 %W in this spot is how often the button would fold against our bet.
 An important trick to remember is that %W + %L = 100%.
 So if you only know %W you can always figure out %L (and vice versa).
 In spots like this you need to make an assumption of how often the button would fold when you bluff.
 You can go really in-depth and do a full combination and frequency analysis of his range, but let’s just simplify it here and assume he’d fold 45% of the time.
 Now we can solve everything:

 So this bet is +EV given that assumption, and of course if he folds even more than 45% of the time this play just gets more and more profitable!
 These kinds of situations are very common in poker and by using EV we can proof the validity of our plays.
-If you are interested in calculating the EV of all-in situations automatically, grab my free EV spreadsheet from Red Chip Poker (useful for doing these calculations quickly rather than by hand)!
+If you are interested in calculating the EV of all-in situations automatically, grab my poker EV spreadsheets for free (useful for doing these calculations quickly rather than by hand)!